Home » SEO » HTTP to HTTPS: How It Impacts Your Business and SEO

 0/5 (0 Reviews)

-When Google said that sites running on HTTPS with an SSL key certificate will get a ranking boost, businesses have been increasingly curious about making this change.
+When Google said that sites running on HTTPS with an SSL key certificate would get a ranking boost, businesses have been increasingly curious about making this change.
 It’s important to weigh the pros and cons.
 Before discussing them in detail, here are some basics:

 how can we help your business grow